HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

 ## **Usage:**

-This GUI should pop up (probably without the Nanopore image)
+This GUI should pop up (probably without the Nanopore image). _#Note_ If Barcodes have been applied in the same ONT sequencing run, the procedure described bellow must performed individually for each Barcode.

 ![Screenshot from 2025-07-04 11-51-38](https://github.com/user-attachments/assets/ef481fa0-9b5b-4865-a9ee-6351641db740)

 1. Concatenate your *.fastq.gz files by pressing yellow button.
 Browse and define your folder of interest, press OK.
-This will generate one file called _allfiles.fastq.gz_ in the same folder.
+This will generate one file called _allfiles.fastq.gz_ in the same folder

 2. In main GUI window select the newly created allfiles.fastq.gz as Input FASTQ File